My mission: to reduce the number of people who die or are injured in preventable workplace incidents.

 FACK exists to provide support to families who have lost loved ones, helping them to get as much justice as is possible and to ensure lessons are learned to prevent other deaths.
 The HSE signposts families to FACK in the pack received after a work-related bereavement and referrals also come from those who have heard about FACK, or who have heard a FACK speaker talk about the impact of the loss of their loved one.

 FACK relies for funding largely on donations from trade unions and law firms who take on the cases for the families.
 I am therefore also undertaking to raise 40 days of funding for the advice work undertaken for FACK families by the inspirational Hilda Palmer.
-Again, it involves raising £4800, that coincidentally figure given that Michael died on the 4th day of the 8th month.
+Again, it involves raising £4,800, this figure is a coincidence given that Michael died on the 4th day of the 8th month.
 Should you wish to donate, please click on the button below.